noamross/zero-dependency-problems/README.md

 -   **Examples and exercises:**  These serve as raw material from which to create teaching examples and exercises.
 -   **Reverse instructional design:** The problems also serve as tools for instructors to develop lessons and teaching methods.
 I am currently working on a [lesson](https://github.com/noamross/getting-unstuck-R) on problem-solving approaches and "getting unstuck."
 The goal of the lesson is to teach students how to solve problems like the ones presented here.
-Determining the pathways to solving the problem for a beginner will help in developing material for the lessob.
+Determining the pathways to solving the problem for a beginner will help in developing material for the lesson.

 Each problem as an associated [issue](https://github.com/noamross/zero-dependency-problems/issues) to discuss how instructors would demonstrate solving the problem, and how novices (usually those with only a [Software Carpentry](http://software-carpentry.org/) or [Data Carpentry](http://datacarpentry.org/) workshop behind them), would be able to reach the solution.
 Some relevant questions to answer for each problem are: